robertsatya/cyberoam-client/README.md

 Installation and Usage
 ----------------------
 The client requires the following software to be installed

 * Python 2.7 (http://www.python.org/getit)
 * PyQt4 (http://www.riverbankcomputing.co.uk/software/pyqt/download/)

-Ubuntu users can install it by running `# apt-get install python`
+Ubuntu users can install it by running `# apt-get install python python-qt4`

 For installation a Makefile is included with the sourcecode.
 Extract the source code onto the computer and enter these commands